-The stretch IRA may soon disappear, if legislation before Congress gets the green light, but retirement account owners looking to lower the tax bill for their future heirs need not despair.
+The stretch IRA is no longer available in the wake of new legislation.
+But retirement account owners looking to lower the tax bill for their future heirs need not despair.
 A handful of estate planning strategies still exist that can potentially help families maximize their financial legacy.

 While none may fully match the lucrative tax-deferral benefits of the stretch IRA, all may offer a tax-friendly pathway to meeting similar goals — such as generating income for kids and grandkids and leaving assets behind to support a favorite charity.